 Most of us think of passion as emotional desire.
 And that is right.
 That is how we use the word today.
 But passion (pascho) used in the Bible always refers to strong emotion associated with suffering.

-Acts 1:3 is the one verse in the Bible where the word passion is translated from saying,
+Acts 1:3 is the one verse in the Bible where the word passion is used.
+It says,

 To whom also he shewed himself alive after his passion by many infallible proofs, being seen of them forty days, and speaking of the things pertaining to the kingdom of God.